Carcinogens are substances known to cause cancer. They include:

-Each ejaculatory duct is formed by the union of the excretory duct of the seminal vesicle and the ampulla of the ductus deferens and is approximately 2 cm long.
-They course throu...
+Each ejaculatory duct is formed by the union of the excretory duct of the seminal vesicle and the ampulla of the ductus deferens, and is approximately 2 cm long.
+The ducts course...

-Ejaculatory duct cysts are rare type of prostatic cyst.
+Ejaculatory duct cysts are a rare type of cyst of the prostate gland.

-They occur due to obstruction of the ejaculatory ducts which in turn can either be congenital or secondary (e.g. inflammation).
+They occur due to obstruction of the ejaculatory duct which in turn can either be congenital or secondary (e.g. inflammation).

 They are usually intraprostatic when small but may extend cephalad when large.